AdvaiyaLabs/AWS-with-Nexmo-SMS/README.md

  - It supports Ubuntu operating systems (OS)
  - Compatible with any AWS service which is mapped to AWS SNS

-## Steps to deploy the AWS with Nexmo SMS app
+## Steps to deploy the AWS with Nexmo SMS
 To install the AWS with Nexmo SMS app on Ubuntu, follow the below steps:

 1. Go to AWS Instance terminal ie. Putty or SSH